aradzinski/datalingvo-examples/README.md

 ```
 Where:
  * `hello` - name of the probe to start (you can also use `time`, `weather`, `chat`, `echo`, `robot`, or `whereami`).
- * `XXX` - probe token you obtain in the previous step.
+ * `XXX` - probe token you obtained in the previous step.
  * `hello.probe.id` - arbitrary user-defined probe ID.

 #### Run From Maven Project